Fair game (Scientology): Pedro Lerma Gámez, 1990

-The dominican cartoonist Pedro Lerma Gámez, known as Petrus, was successfully treated for his drug addiction at a Narconon center in Paris.
-This man brings Narconon to Spain and it worked by downplaying profit interests.
-The Church of Scientology considered that Lerma was not follow the instructions of the organization and sent missions to try to redirect him.
+The Dominican cartoonist Pedro Lerma Gámez, known as Petrus, was successfully treated for his drug addiction at a Narconon center in Paris.
+The Church of Scientology considered that Lerma was not following the instructions of the organization and sent missions to try to redirect him.
+This included a smear campaign conducted against Lerma by "Judit" and "Greg" and a private detective and former National Police inspector, José Manuel Villarejo Pérez.
+During their fourth mission, Villarejo introduced a brother-in-law, (with the nickname el Pitrancas and codenamed Hero) to Narconon; the information Hero gathered there made it possible to include the detox center's clients in the smear campaign.

-The fourth mission, led by persons named Judit and Greg, launched an internal smear campaign against Lerma in which the private detective José Manuel Villarejo Pérez, former National Police inspector, collaborated.
-Villarejo introduced a brother-in-law, nicknamed el Pitrancas, to Narconon, who, with the code name of Hero, carried out a work of defamation among the drug addicts who were found there.

-In April 1984 a fifth mission, headed by Rodolfo Sabanero, tried to put Lerma in jail.
-Villarejo brainwashed a drug addict with a criminal record for robberies named Juan Carlos Borrallo Rebolledo, who had been treated at Narconon, so that he incriminated himself for a robbery at the Dianetics headquarters and implicate Lerma in the crime.
-On May 8, 1984, Juan Carlos Borrallo appeared at a Madrid police station, accusing himself of two robberies that he had actually committed (to give credibility to the matter) and of a theft of several E-Meters at the Dianetics headquarters, saying that he was induced to do that by Pedro Lerma.
-Another individual, named José Luis Díaz López, presented himself a report with the same speech.
-Villarejo, that had friends in that police station, influenced the development of the police investigation.
-After this, Pedro de Lerma was brought to justice and entered in prison, with a bail of 800,000 pesetas.
-The judge José María Vázquez Honrubia discovered the plot and Lerma was acquitted in 1990 by the Sixteenth Section of the Madrid Court.
+In April 1984 a fifth mission, headed by Rodolfo Sabanero, was aimed at getting Lerma incarcerated.
+Villarejo brainwashed Juan Carlos Borrallo Rebolledo, a drug addict with a criminal record for robberies who had been treated at Narconon.
+The plan consisted of Borrallo giving himself up to the authorities (for robbery) and then implicating Lerma in being accessory to a robbery at the Dianetics headquarters.
+On May 8, 1984, Borrallo appeared at a Madrid police station, admitting to two robberies that he had actually committed (to give credibility to the matter) and of a theft of several E-Meters at the Dianetics headquarters, saying that he was induced to steal them by Pedro Lerma.
+Another individual, named José Luis Díaz López, conveniently presented himself to police with the same deposition.
+Villarejo – still having friendly contacts within the police – influenced the development of the police investigation, resulting in Lerma being arraigned and entered in prison with bail being set at 800,000 pesetas.
+During proceedings, however, the presiding judge, José María Vázquez Honrubia, discovered the smear plot and Lerma was acquitted by the Sixteenth Section of the Madrid Court in 1990.